Defending Utter Threats Charges in Toronto

 (c) to kill, poison or injure an animal or bird that is the property of any person

 The accused need not utter the threat directly to the intended victim to be found guilty.
+The threat can be direct or indirect, and it can be made in any medium, including social media, email, or text message.
 Furthermore, when the accused does not utter the threat directly but rather threatens to harm the intended victim to a third person, it is not a valid defence to argue that the accused did not intend that third person to communicate the threat to the intended victim for the crime to be established.
 Indeed, it is not even necessary for the intended victim to be aware of the threat in order to be found guilty of the offence.

 In law, all that is required is that the person making the threat intended the threat to be taken seriously.
 The fact that the person receiving the threat was not intimidated or scared does not constitute a defense to the charge of uttering threats.

 What if the threat was impossible to carry out?